 The 'Academic English and IELTS preparation' course is part of a training programme, funded by the UK Ministry of Defence and provided by the British Council in Vietnam, for officers of the Vietnam People’s Army.
 The 18 officers studied for 400 hours in total over 16 weeks, with the aim of raising their English proficiency in order to participate in International Defence Training Courses in the UK.

 The programme is one of several strands of defence engagement which the two nations agreed to advance during 2016, which include an increase in exchanges of military experience between the two nations across a wide spectrum of engagement areas.
-Defence cooperation formed a part of the fourth Vietnam-UK Strategic Dialogue co-chaired by Deputy Foreign Minister Bui Thanh Son and UK Minister of State for the Foreign and Commonwealth Office Hugo Swire in February 2015.
+Defence cooperation formed a part of the fourth Vietnam-UK Strategic Dialogue co-chaired by Deputy Foreign Minister Bui Thanh Son and UK Minister of State for the Foreign, Commonwealth & Development Office (FCDO) Hugo Swire in February 2015.

 Since 2012, nearly 170 officers of the Vietnamese People’s Army have completed English language training funded by the UK Ministry of Defence and provided by the British Council in Hanoi.
 In recent years the focus of these courses has been to help these young officers receive certification in IELTS.